What is the purpose?

 - Allows scientific review officers to determine the types of reviewers appropriate for the review and provide them access to specific applications based on their type

-- Provides notifications to applicant organizations and Principal Investigators about review outcome
+- Provides notifications to applicant organizations, Principal Investigators and signing officials about review outcome

 - Automatically checks for conflicts of interest between reviewers and applications